mauricioquintela/mpv-youtube-clipboard/README.md

 * Give execute permissions to get_link.sh (chmod +x get_link.sh).

 * Update get_link.sh to use your clipboard manager of choice.
-Default is klipper (KDE Plasma), with xclipt version as a comment.
+Default is klipper (KDE Plasma), with xclip version as a comment.

 # Screenshot